DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 **Feature Description:**
 Allow users to create, view, update, and delete governance process blueprints (GovernanceTemplates).
 These templates include version, name, and description and are used as snapshots for instantiating projects.

+> **Note:** DELETE requests for GovernanceTemplates will cascade delete any child WorkflowTemplates and associated ChecklistItemTemplates.

 ### Story 1.1: Backend API for Governance Template CRUD (✅ Story Completed)
 - **As a** backend developer, **I want** to implement CRUD operations for GovernanceTemplate using the `/api/v1/governance-templates` endpoints, **so that** users can manage governance blueprints.